-- Increases in federal funding for education and research in STEM (science, technology, engineering, and mathematics) fields (more info);
+- Increases in federal funding for education and research in STEM (science, technology, engineering, and mathematics) fields (one page summary here);

-- Promoting science and strengthening ties between policy makers and experts in science in order to take full advantage of the investments by the federal government in scientific research by using scientific findings to inform policy decision making.
+- Promoting science and strengthening ties between policy makers and experts in science in order to take full advantage of the investments by the federal government in scientific research by using scientific findings to inform policy decision making (one page summary here);

 December 2013: Our updated GSC Legislative Platform passed at the December General Council Meeting.
 Some of the highlights are a stronger statement on open access policy and a new section dedicated to promoting science as a means to making more informed policy decisions.